xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-nginx-with-cloud-init.rst

 If you wanted to deploy NGINX on a different Linux distro, the only thing that needs to be changed is the script that cloud-init runs to install NGINX.
-For example if you wanted to deploy NGINX on Centos, your file would look something like:
+For example if you wanted to deploy NGINX on CentOS, your file would look something like:

 .. code::